jpsank/thesis/README.md

 1. **Reaction–Diffusion CA** (`rd.py`)
 2. **GPU-Accelerated Physics Simulation** (`physics/__main__.py` + `diffusion.cl`)
-3. **GOLEM: Game Of Life Energy-Mass** (`golem.py`)
+3. **GoLEM: Game Of Life with Energy-Mass equivalence** (`golem.py`)
 4. **NEAT Coevolution (Grass & Prey)** (`evo/__main__.py`)

 ---

 ## Methodology

-### Reaction–Diffusion Chemistry with Virtual Cells and GRNs
+### Reaction–Diffusion Chemistry with Virtual Cells & GRNs

-We model a two-dimensional grid as a multi-chemical reaction–diffusion medium populated by “cells” that maintain their own internal chemistry.
-The environment carries seven continuous species—water, carbon dioxide, oxygen, sugar, ATP, protein and a generic mitogen—that diffuse according to Fick’s law and react via a unified reaction list.
-Some reactions proceed slowly in the background; others are catalyzed within cells based on their internal state.
-Each cell occluded on a grid site holds internal channels mirroring key chemicals and abstract regulatory signals.
-A gene regulatory network (GRN) at each cell takes as input local environmental concentrations and its internal channels, then outputs modifications to internal and membrane-transporter channels at an ATP cost.
-When mitogen levels and resources exceed thresholds, cells divide—splitting internal contents and copying the GRN with mutation—while cells starved of ATP die and release their contents back into the field.
-This framework enables emergent gradient formation, metabolism-driven patterning, and “synthetic biology” behaviors such as differentiation-like effects and signal-triggered proliferation.
+Building on agent-based models of cancer and immune dynamics (e.g. the Krishnaswamy Lab’s EuclideanSimulation), this experiment abstracts away biochemical and cell-type specifics to focus on fundamental life principles.
+The two-dimensional grid carries seven continuous species—water, CO₂, O₂, sugar, ATP, protein, and a generic mitogen—that diffuse per Fick’s law and react via a unified reaction list with both background and cell-catalyzed rates.

+Each cell occupies one grid site and maintains **three functional channels** for every chemical:
+1. **Reaction channel** (enzymes): positive values catalyze production reactions; negative values catalyze consumption.
+2. **Transport channel** (transporters): controls active import or export against gradients.
+3. **Motor channel** (motors): dictates energy-driven movement toward or away from chemical cues.

+Channels are driven by a small, evolvable neural network that takes environmental concentrations and a cell’s current channels as inputs and outputs channel update values at an ATP cost—abstracting gene-to-protein translation and receptor dynamics into a unified, energy-conscious decision process.
+When mitogen and resource thresholds are met, cells divide—splitting chemical resources and mutating network weights—while ATP depletion or lifespan limits trigger death and release of internal contents back into the field.

+This minimal yet biologically inspired framework emphasizes **metabolism**, **chemotaxis**, **transport**, and **division** as the core capabilities of life, enabling emergent gradient formation, differentiation-like cycles, and synthetic-biology behaviors without hard-coding specialized cell types.

 ### GPU-Accelerated Physics Simulation
-This experiment takes inspiration from the Biomaker CA framework ([Mordvintsev et al.](https://google-research.github.io/self-organising-systems/2023/biomaker-ca/)), which simulates a richly typed biome via simple, local cellular-automaton rules.
+This experiment takes inspiration from the Biomaker CA framework ([Randazzo et al.](https://google-research.github.io/self-organising-systems/2023/biomaker-ca/)), which simulates a richly typed biome via simple, local cellular-automaton rules.
 Rather than hard-coding several cell types like they do (stem, leaf, root, seed, air, dirt, etc.), we abstract every material down to its **intermolecular force** characteristics.
 Each pixel's RGBA color represents a four-channel “phase” vector (solid, gas, liquid, void), and we assign each phase a **solidity** parameter that proxies bond strength—strong ionic/covalent bonds for solids, hydrogen bonds for liquids, and weak London forces for gases.

 At each time step, an OpenCL kernel runs over the grid and applies two core local exchanges: